aldelar/azure-machine-learning-workshop/README.md

     NOTE: 'Attached compute' can also be leverage to 'bring your own compute' like a DataBricks cluster or specially tuned VMs of your choice.

-10) Click on 'Notebooks' under 'Author'
+8) Click on 'Notebooks' under 'Author'

     Mouse over 'Samples', click on the '...' icon to get the dropdown and select 'Clone' to clone the sample notebooks into your own environment.
 Select the default target (your own folder already pre-creared) as target and clone the samples into it.

-# AZURE ML STUDIO WALK THROUGH
+# AZURE ML STUDIO WALK THROUGH AUTHORING OPTIONS

 They are 3 Types of experiences to Author ML in Azure ML Studio: Automated ML, Designer, and Notebooks.
 We will go thru each of them to understand their modes of operations.
 They all leverage the same underlying Azure ML concepts of Datastores, Datasets, Experimennts, Runs, Compute, etc. but just represent 3 ways to develop Machine Learning models covering the full spectrum from No-Code to Code-Only.